Ella, Sri Lanka: 10 Best Things To Do Ella, Sri Lanka: 10 Best Things To Do

 Ella, Sri Lanka: 10 Best Things To Do

-Ella has all the best parts of Sri Lanka rolled into one: beautiful jungle mountains, rolling tea plantations, and epic waterfalls.
-As one of the biggest tea producers, we loved spending our days among the greenest surroundings, enjoying the views from hilltop guesthouses and adventurous hiking trails.
-Even the train ride to Ella was one of the most remarkable experiences on our Sri Lanka route!
-Discover our top things to do in Ella, hotels, and where to eat.
+Ella has all the best of Sri Lanka rolled into one place: beautiful jungle mountains, rolling tea plantations, and epic waterfalls.
+Even the train ride to Ella was one of the most remarkable experiences on our Sri Lanka itinerary!
+We spent a few days enjoying the views from our hilltop guesthouse and exploring adventurous hiking trails.
+In this guide, we’re sharing all our top things to do in Ella, hotels, and where to eat.

 Things to do in Ella, Sri Lanka